 5. Titik Temu Coffee

 Sitting on one of Seminyak’s most buzzing urban strips, you’d never know that inside Titik Temu sits a lush, tropical garden designed for sipping top-notch brews in a traditional, community-style setting.
-You see, Titik Temu is bringing back the age-old experience of a localised Warung Kopi – a traditional coffee stall with long tables for catching up with neighbours, and space on the ground where workers would sit and refresh before another shift.
-Well, Titik Temu has brought back that laid-back, nostalgic atmosphere, bringing it into the twenty-first century with a more modern setting, serving top-quality food and coffee.
+Titik Temu is bringing back the age-old experience of a localised Warung Kopi – a traditional coffee stall with long tables for catching up with neighbours, and space on the ground where workers would sit and refresh before another shift.
+Well, Titik Temu has nailed that laid-back, nostalgic atmosphere, bringing it into the twenty-first century with a more modern setting, serving top-quality food and coffee.
 All of your favourite coffee names can be found here, and they’re served up just how you like it – hot, cold, long or even extra strong.

 Titik Temu Coffee, Jl Kayu Cendana No. 1, Seminyak, p. +62 811 158 3003; Open daily 8am – 9pm.